mwoodwilson/whoknowsball-frontend/README.md

 ## 🧠 How This Got Built

 **I'm a Product Lead at Google.
-I don't write production code, and I have only a limited understanding of python at most.
-But I built this app anyways because I believed there was a significant market gap in a lucrative space where I am both a passionate fan and customer myself.**
+I work with engineers, PMs, UX, and many other technical roles on a daily basis.
+I have deep expertise in designing, prioritizing, and executing the vision for a product, but I've never done it in my spare time.**

-It began with a theoretical metric that I came up with ad hoc, while arguing with my friends in our fantasy football group chat: Ball Knowing Score.
+It began with a theoretical metric that I came up with ad hoc, while arguing with my friends in our fantasy football group chat.
+My friends and I enjoy casual sports betting, and constantly argue over "who knows ball".
+After scouring the internet for a standardized metric of sorts that we could use to compete with one another, I came up short, and thus, "Ball Knowing Score" was created.

 In its first iteration, it was a simple composite metric that balanced several distinct aspects of a users bet based on their importance, and generated a number from 1-10.
-Fast forward 6 months, and it has evolved into a complex algorithm that integrates these aspects and combines them with anti-gaming mechanisms, stake-aware scaling, sport-specific calibrations and more.
+Fast forward 3 months, and it has evolved into a complex algorithm that integrates these aspects and combines them with anti-gaming mechanisms, stake-aware scaling, sport-specific calibrations and more.

-My ability to imagine, define, and execute hinged on my technical skillset.
-As this project progressed and my technical knowledge expanded, I was able to execute something in ~6 months that previously would have taken years.
+As this project progressed and my technical knowledge expanded, I was able to execute something in ~3 months that previously would have taken years.

-Two critical tools enabled this build: Claude Opus 4.5 and Claude Code.
 I wrote the PRD and designed the vision, architecture, database schema, and UI for the app, drinking from the technical firehose as I went.
-Once completed, I deployed these tools to help bring this vision to life.
+Once completed, I employed two critical tools that enabled this build: Claude Opus 4.5 and Claude Code.

-I utilized claude Opus 4.5 as my Associate Product Manager- organinizing, planning, and structuring tasks to be deployed with Claude Code.
-Generating detailed prompts using the Master-Clone Architecture to speed up production and iterate quickly.
-Assisting with QA and translating errors into actionable steps.
+**I utilized Claude Opus 4.5 as my Associate Product Manager:**
+- Organined, planned, and structured tasks to be deployed with Claude Code
+- Generated detailed prompts using the Master-Clone Architecture, employing task mode + sub agents to speed up production and iterate quickly

-I utilized Claude Code as my full-stack engineer- directing it with these detailed prompts, reviewing its every output, catching bugs, and iterating until the app actually worked.
-Being the Product Lead and a potential user/customer of the app gave me the dual perspective necessary to ensure that not only did it work, but it was actually **fun** to use.
+- Assisted with QA and translating errors into actionable steps
+- Soothed my frustration when I repeatedly (accidentally) hit shift + enter to start a new line in claude code, instead of \ + enter

+**I utilized Claude Code as my full-stack engineer:**
+- Built full-stack app infra, using task mode + sub agents via MCA to generate production ready code
+- Integrated multiple external APIs
+- Built parlay validation engine
+- Implemented BKS algorithm
+- Generated and updated shared context docs for frontend + backend production, ensuring consistency across sub-agents

 ### My Process